ordina-jworks/ordina-jworks.github.io/_posts/2018-05-11-lagom-1-4-and-kubernetes-orchestration.md

   )
 ```

-If you also have a frontend module it is important to define the `httpIngressPaths`, as you might have seen in the code sample above, in order to have your frontend accessible from outside the cluster.
+If you also have a frontend module it is important to define the `httpIngressPaths`, as you might have seen in the code sample above, in order to have your frontend be accessible from outside the cluster.

 Mix in the `LagomServiceLocatorComponents` trait in each module’s application loader:
 ```scala